inkarkat/vim-SearchHighlighting/README.md

   change in register / is automatic, not initiated by the user, so that the current custom search is kept active instead of reverting back to standard search.
+- ENH: Add from-cursor and to-cursor (and -iw, -nw variants) for :SearchAutoHighlighting.
   __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.030!__

 ##### 2.00    27-Jan-2017